-The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bedroom.
+The National Fire Protection Association (NFPA), recommends one The National Fire Protection Association (NFPA), recommends one Smoke Alarm on every floor, in every sleeping area, and in every bed-room.
 In new construction, the Smoke Alarms must be AC powered and interconnected.
 See "Agency Placement Recommendations" for details.
 For additional coverage, it is recommended that you install a Smoke Alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between 40° F (4° C) and 100° F (38° C).
-Make sure no door or other obstruction could keep smoke from reaching the Smoke Alarms.
+Make sure no door or other obstruction could keep smoke from reaching the Smoke Alarms reaching the Smoke Alarms.